georgeweigt/pingpong/README.md

 ```

 Note that there is no `initiator-ephemeral-pubk` shown.
-However, in order to establish a shared secret there has be one.
+However, in order to establish a shared secret there has be one to pair with `recipient-ephemeral-pubk`.
 It turns out that `initiator-ephemeral-pubk` is recovered from `sig`.

 #